msmygit/dse-tidbits/scripts/stargate-dse687/Working_with_Stargate_and_DSE.md

 *That's all voila!! ✨ You've successfully hooked up Stargate with DataStax Enterprise&trade; (DSE) using Docker!*

-*Tip*: One could visit the Swagger UI and leverage the *Try it out* by navigating to http://localhost:8082/swagger-ui/#/
+*Tip 1*: One could visit the Swagger UI and leverage the *Try it out* by navigating to http://localhost:8082/swagger-ui/#/ *Tip 2*: One could visit the GraphQL playground and leverage the same by navigating to http://localhost:8080/playground

 ## Running Stargate with a stand-alone tarball installation of DSE&trade;